SCC is privileged to partner with our neighborhood elementary school in many ways, including:

 Race and Grace is a forum for SCC members and friends to have an ongoing discussion of race in America, including topics such as racial injustice and reconciliation.
 Meetings occur every 1-2 months, typically led by a facilitator and focused around a certain topic, film, book, news event, etc. We would gladly welcome anyone interested in learning more about race and having the rich, though often hard, conversations about our call to engage our culture and love our neighbor as followers of Christ.
 We also maintain informal dialogue and periodic other events with a view toward not being silent around this challenging topic.
 For more information, contact the SCC office and we can put you in touch with group facilitators.

-SCC has an active missions committee that seeks to support, financially and relationally, missionaries in over 8 different areas internationally, ranging from southeast Asia to the Democratic Republic of Congo to the Middle East.
-A Gideons chapter also meets at SCC on Saturday mornings.
+SCC has an active missions committee that seeks to support, financially and relationally, missionaries in over 8 different areas internationally, ranging from southeast Asia to the Middle East.

 More locally, SCC partners with ministries all along the west coast, ranging from Los Angeles to Alaska!
 These ministries include: